Lowry

 In 1932, his father died and Lowry was responsible to take care of his bedridden, 73 year old mother.
 He was her caretaker for seven years, and only painted while his mother was sleeping.
 This was a time described by Lowry as depressing and lonely.
 During this period he mainly painting indrustrial landscapes with no people in them to display his feeling of solitude.

+However, these were the paintings that would later make him famous.
+His mother died in 1939, and Lowry painted "The Bedroom Pendlebury" in reaction to this event.
 Throughout his lifetime, Lowry produced thousands of pencil drawings, these have become very collectable and the most detailed ones are very professionally drawn.
 Lowry was not registered with any doctor; in 1976 he died at hospital from pneumonia.
 He had little time for the financial sharks that would 'hound' him on a daily basis, and the galleries hoping to inherit a number of works in Lowry's will, they kept in close contact with him throughout his old age, only to learn that Lowry had left all his paintings to a lady, with the same surname (Carol Ann), who had written him a letter when she was a young girl, asking how she may learn to be an artist.

 His standing as one of the foremost British artists of the 20th Century was strengthened when the painting "Going To The Match" was sold for a record £1.9 million to the Manchester based 'Professional Footballers Association', it had been expected to achieve £500,000;